tarikuamisganaw/sweeping-algorithms/pathmap-book/src/A.0002_smart_ptr_upgrade.md

 The new TrieNodeODRc would be a 64-bit type.
 In that we want to encode the following:

-* type_tag: 4 bits.
-The code path to use to interpret the node.
+* type_tag: 3 bits.
+Which code path to use to interpret the node.
 * block_addr: 44 bits (could be made smaller if necessary, by imposing restrictions on the computer / operating system architecture).
 The pointer to any valid 4K node block in the user address space can be reconstructed from this field.
 See https://github.com/irrustible/ointers/blob/main/src/lib.rs for details and code pertaining to this.
 * node_id: 7 bits.
 An id of a node, used to interpret the node's location within a block.
 Usually corresponds to a node block chunk index.
-* spare: 9 bits.
+* spare: 10 bits.
 Currently unused, by may permit tries that span multiple computers in the future.

 ```
        ┌07     ┌0F     ┌17     ┌1F     ┌27     ┌2F     ┌37     ┌3F